TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     >>> patcher.stop()

-The *new_callable* argument is useful where you want to use an alternative class to the default :class:`MagicMock` for the created mock.
+The *new_callable* argument is useful where you want to use an alternative kundi to the default :class:`MagicMock` for the created mock.
 For example, if you wanted a :class:`NonCallableMock` to be used::

     >>> thing = object()